West Chester Branch: Restoration of service study

 In 2018 the Pennsylvania Department of Transportation commissioned a feasibility study for rebuilding the line and restoring direct commuter rail service from West Chester to Philadelphia 30th Street Station.
 SEPTA service below the Elwyn station was terminated in 1986 due to low ridership and unsafe track conditions, but the area has since grown in population and has few transportation alternatives.
 Operation of scheduled rail service, as opposed to the West Chester Railroad's heritage operation, would require upgrades to infrastructure and ADA accessibility to its facilities.
 The deteriorated condition of the tracks limits passenger trains to a speed of 15mph and the section between Glen Mills and Wawa was impassable as of April 2022.
 The study concluded while restoration was feasible the projected ridership was not high enough to qualify for capital funding.
-In September 2021 local officials proposed a short-term plan to upgrade the West Chester Railroad in order to provide a shuttle service between the line's Market Street station in West Chester and SEPTA's new Wawa Station utilizing battery operated cars.
+In September 2021 local officials proposed a short-term plan to upgrade the West Chester Railroad in order to provide a shuttle service between the line's Market Street station in West Chester and SEPTA's new Wawa Station utilizing battery operated British Rail Class 230 cars manufactured by Vivarail.

 Notable infrastructure

-The West Chester Branch uses many standard Pennsylvania Railroad building techniques, such as frequently using heavy stone masonry abutments and stone piers (which can be seen supporting the superstructures below).
-Due to the fact that the railroad often crosses the Chester Creek and local roads a variety of bridges were used.
+The West Chester Branch uses many standard Pennsylvania Railroad building techniques, such as frequently using heavy stone masonry abutments (which can be seen supporting the superstructures below).
+Due to the fact that the railroad often crosses the Chester Creek and local roads, a variety of bridges were used.
 The Pennsylvania Railroad commonly used riveted plate girder bridges for short to medium sized bridges, as seen below.